simongonzalezdc/kyanite.sh/docs/archive/enhancement-mobile.md

 ---

-### 11. 💾 Automatic Sync (Invisible)
+### 11. ðŸ’¾ Automatic Sync (Invisible)

 **Use Case:** Zero-effort file sync with desktop

 **How It Works (Completely Automatic):**
 ```
-1. You type or capture → Auto-saves locally (500ms debounce)
+1. You type or capture â†’ Auto-saves locally (500ms debounce)
-2. When online → Syncs to Dropbox/Drive (background)
+2. When online â†’ Syncs to Dropbox/Drive (background)
 3. TUI sees changes instantly
 4. No buttons, no thinking, just works
 ```

 **User Never Thinks About Sync:**
 ```
-Write on phone → Appears on desktop
+Write on phone â†’ Appears on desktop
-Record voice memo → Instantly in TUI
+Record voice memo â†’ Instantly in TUI
-Scan with camera → Available everywhere
+Scan with camera â†’ Available everywhere

 Like Apple Notes or Google Docs:
 - No save button